treyhardin/WebSynth/README.md

 ## Get Started

-### NPM Install
+### `npm install`
 You know the drill.
 Install project dependencies.
 There aren't a ton, pretty much just standard React stuff.

 ### `npm run startHTTPS`

-Run `npm run startHTTPS` to start a localhost server with HTTPS enabled.
+Run to start a localhost server with HTTPS enabled.
 This is currently required by most browsers to enable the MIDI API.
 Runs on [https://localhost:3000](https://localhost:3000).

 This should also have live reload enabled, but it can be finicky so ya know, just refresh every now and then.